 Minimum Viable Product (MVP) is a frequently used word today in development.
 For a Product Owner it is one of the foundations of Agile and a successful product.
 However, are you sure you know what MVP is and how it differs from the minimum marketable product (MMP)?
 Many people mistake or misuse these terms.
 Even when you google the definition of MVP, it is very easy to come across confusing information.
 If you (don’t) understand that you do not understand MVP, keep on reading and we hope, you will understand :).

-Minimum Viable Product (MVP) and what it looks like in practice
+Minimum Viable Product (MVP) in practice

 Minimum Viable Product is not a finished product or version 1.0.
 It is the smallest part of the product that clearly demonstrates its main functionality and is available to the public.
 MVP does not have to work, it can be a prototype of a web application explaining the main idea of a product, for example.
 MVP’s role is to get feedback from the user and learn what he likes about the product and what the things that he does not need are.